A kindergartener wrote: “I told my mummy I want exzacly two pees in my soop.”

 Ages 10 to 12 years

 - This is the age of computers and your child needs to know how to use the spellcheck facility that computers provide.
-Guide her to correct the spelling carefully, even while using spellcheck.
+Guide her to correct spellings carefully, even while using spellcheck.
 Committing these to memory will go a long way in helping her master spelling.

 - Your child’s birthday is a great time to gift him a book of crosswords that will challenge his ability to spell.
 Get one for yourself and compare scores to encourage him as he fortifies his spelling muscles.